+Wondering what the best foaming hand soap refill is?
+I looked up the highest-rated, lowest-cost, and antibacterial.
+I also learned how to make foaming hand soap several years ago.
 I looked up a recipe for Foaming Hand Soap and ended up really loving the result.
 One bottle of Castile soap from Amazon lasts me a really long time.
-Add a couple of ingredients you probably already have on hand (water and a little olive oil) and you’re set–no expensive trips to Target or Walmart required.
+Add a couple of ingredients you probably already have on hand (water and a little olive oil) and you’re set.

 Step 2.
 Add at least 2 Tablespoons of Castile soap to the water.
 NOTE: Add the Castile soap AFTER the water.
 If you add the soap to the dispenser first THEN add water, you’ll create a bubbly mess.